-With the SBC currently battling the abuse scandals, the discussion of complementarianism and egalitarianism is being brought up more and more frequently.
+With the SBC currently battling the abuse scandals, the discussion and debate of complementarianism and egalitarianism is being brought up more and more frequently.
 In order for us to engage in these situations from a biblical worldview, we need to have a solid grasp of what the Bible says about these topics.

 What is egalitarianism?